-Alongside professional coaches, you’ll help plan the next day’s football sessions.
+Alongside professional coaches, you’ll help plan the next day’s soccer sessions.
 This will include effective warm-ups that help avoid injury and fitness activities that improve the strength and stamina of players.
-You’ll also assist with organising and running friendly matches where they can practise against one another.
+You’ll also assist with organizing and running friendly matches where they can practice against one another.

-Help improve the skills and techniques of young football players
+Help improve the skills and techniques of young soccer players

 - Ball control

 The more they practise, the better they will play together as a team.

 Referee at soccer games and provide match feedback